 Throughout the 19th century, the Cook Islands became a popular stopover for ships sailing through the Pacific.
 The islands were annexed by Great Britain in 1888 and became a British protectorate.
 During this time, European influence grew, and Christianity was introduced to the islands.

-See also How to cook a pork shank in the oven
+See also How long do you cook green beans in the oven

 In 1900, the Cook Islands officially became a part of New Zealand, although they were still allowed to govern themselves.
 Today, the Cook Islands remain a self-governing territory in free association with New Zealand, with their own government and constitution.